Day of Arafah

-The Day of Arafah (يوم عرفة) is an Islamic holiday that falls on the 9th day of Dhu al-Hijjah of the lunar Islamic Calendar.
-It is the second day of both the Hajj pilgrimage and the Islamic holiday of Eid al-Adha.
-At dawn of this day, Muslim pilgrims will make their way from Mina to a nearby hillside and plain called Mount Arafat and the Plain of Arafat.
+The Day of Arafah (يوم عرفة) is an Islamic holiday that falls on the ninth day of Dhu al-Hijjah of the lunar Islamic calendar.
+It is the second day of the Hajj pilgrimage and is followed by the holiday of Eid al-Adha.
+At dawn of this day, Muslim pilgrims will make their way from Mina to a nearby hillside and plain called Mount Arafat and the Plain of Arafat in Saudi Arabia.
 It was from this site that the Islamic prophet Muhammad gave one of his last sermons in the final year of his life.
 Some Muslims hold that part of the Quranic verse announcing that the religion of Islam had been perfected was revealed on this day.

 Location

-Mount Arafat is a granodiorite hill about 20 km southeast of Mecca in the plain of Arafat.
+Mount Arafat is a granodiorite hill about 20 km southeast of Mecca on the plain of Arafat.
 Mount Arafat reaches about 70 m in height and is known as the "Mountain of Mercy" (Jabal ar-Rahmah).
-According to Islamic tradition, the hill is the place where the prophet Muhammad stood and delivered the Farewell Sermon to the Muslims who had accompanied him for the Hajj towards the end of his life.
+According to Islamic tradition, the hill is the place where Muhammad stood and delivered the Farewell Sermon to the Muslims who had accompanied him for the Hajj towards the end of his life.